genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/05_training-content-day5.md

 </configuration>
 ```

-Run [build](/getting-started/developer-training/training-content-day1/#5-build-process) and [deploy](/getting-started/developer-training/training-content-day1/#deploying-the-alpha-product) tasks to verify that the new process works as expected.
+Run [build and deploy](/getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process) to verify that the new process works as expected.

 Run [mon](/operations/commands/server-commands/#mon-script).
 You should be able to see the process is present, but on `Standby`.
 ![](/img/standbysmall-alpha.png)